seesmof/everything/University/y2t2/DB/tasks/lb3/play.md

-- count number of employees in field
+- get average salary for each department
-- average salary of all employees
+- count all employees grouped by gender
-- 2 best positions by max salary
+- insert new employee Abram into office
-- employees grouped by month of their job start
+- update Abram's name to Abraham